Martin Routh: Last years

 Routh sympathised with the Tractarians of the High Church Oxford Movement in the 1830s and 1840s.
 R. W. Church in his history of the Oxford Movement said Routh "had gone below the surface, and was acquainted with the questions debated by those [Anglican] divines, there was nothing startling in what so alarmed his brethren, whether he agreed with it or not; and to him the indiscriminate charge of Popery meant nothing.
 But Dr. Routh stood alone among his brother Heads in his knowledge of what English theology was".
 John Henry Newman dedicated his Lectures on the Prophetical Office of the Church (1837) to Routh as one "who has been reserved to report to a forgetful generation what was the theology of their fathers".

 Shrunken in size and deaf, Routh retained his eyesight, his good memory, and his other intellectual powers to the last, dying at Magdalen College.

 Legacy

 Many affectionate stories were told of him, but he is best known today for his response to John Burgon, who asked him what he would say to a young don seeking advice: "You will find it a very good practice always to verify your references, sir!"
 This is also to be found in the short form, "Always verify your references", with and without the "sir".
 His last words when he collapsed taking a heavy volume from a high shelf in his library allegedly were: "A worthless volume, sir!
 A worthless volume!".
 According to Jan Morris, Routh's last words, spoken to his housekeeper, were "Don't trouble yourself".
+John Richard Green recalled him "moving like some mysterious dream of the past among the punier creatures of the present".

+Routh did not leave a will, but had made a deed in 1852 to leave his library of 15,000 printed books to the fledgling University of Durham, and this was enacted after his death.
+Routh's books remained the university's most significant collection of early printed books, until its acquisition in 1937 of Cosin's Library.

+Routh Lane, Tilehurst - adjacent to St Michael's Church - is named after him., as is Routh Road in Barton, Oxford.